r-lib/vctrs/tests/testthat/_snaps/subscript.md

       !
 Must extract element with a single valid subscript. x Subscript has the wrong type `logical`. i It must be numeric or character.

+# lossy cast errors for scalar subscripts work (#1606)

+    Code
+      vec_as_subscript2(1.5)
+    Condition
+      Error:
+      !
+Must extract element with a single valid subscript. x Can't convert from <double> to <integer> due to loss of precision.